Why Healthcare Providers Should Never Hold Medical Liens

-More than that, if a healthcare provider provides treatment to a plaintiff in a personal injury case on a medical lien and then holds that lien within the practice, there is then a vested financial interest in the case settling and ultimately this can be viewed as a major conflict of interest.
+More than that, if a healthcare provider provides treatment to a plaintiff in a personal injury case on a medical lien and then holds that lien within the practice, there is then a vested financial interest in the case settling, which ultimately can be viewed as a major conflict of interest.

 One of the primary targets of insurance defense counsels is healthcare providers holding their own medical liens.
 Some of their common defense mechanisms include:

 In short, in-house medical liens can wind up being a major headache for healthcare providers.
-Not to mention, medical lien management requires a lot of expertise, manpower and/or specialized software, extensive and proactive follow-up and negotiation.
+Not to mention, medical lien management requires a lot of expertise, manpower and/or specialized software, as well as extensive and proactive follow-up and negotiation.

 The Benefits to Healthcare Providers of Third-Party Servicing Their Medical Liens

 In order to avoid the headache that comes with managing and servicing medical liens in-house, many providers turn to servicing companies to sell their medical liens.